 Taking a broader multinational perspective, we also take inequality indices to draw conclusions concerning the differences in size- and needs weighted cross-country rankings.
 More precisely, the procedure outlined in (8a) and (8b) is carried out on any pair of countries.
 If condition (8a) or (8b) is satisfied (both are rejected), a re-ranking occurs and the respective pair of countries is denoted discordant (concordant).
 Having identified the number of concordant pairs, $P(a;\theta)$ , and discordant pairs $Q(a;\theta)$ , Kendell's tau, $\tau(a;\theta)$ is derived from (2).

-5 Sensitivity of country inequality rankings to weighting schemes
+4 Sensitivity of country inequality rankings to weighting schemes

 The sensitivity of country inequality rankings to weighting schemes is scrutinized from a bilateral and a multinational perspective.
 The bilateral perspective is concerned with the question whether two countries l and m are consistently ranked according to the criteria defined in equations (8a) and (8b) or not.
 The multinational perspective is concerned with the correlation of size and needs weighted cross-country inequality rankings as indicated by Kendall's tau.
-Both types of sensitivity analysis are carried out for all three entropy inequality indices.
-For expositional reasons, the presentation focuses at two levels of the equivalence-scale elasticity, $\theta = 0.5$ and $\theta = 0.25$ .
+Both types of sensitivity analysis are carried out for all three entropy inequality indices at two levels of the equivalence-scale elasticity, $\theta = 0.5$ and $\theta = 0.25$ .
 For $\theta = 0.5$ , we have the 'square-root scale' extensively used in empirical inequality analyses.
-The square-root scale is recommended by the Luxembourg Income Study and is similar to the OECD modified equivalence scale.
-The latter "assigns a value of 1 to the household head, of 0.5 to each additional adult member and of 0.3 to each child" (see OECD web page on equivalence scales for details).
 A household-size elasticity of 0.25 indicates substantial household-size economies.
-For the interested reader, Figures 1-2c, provide inequality statistics for all countries and for the whole range of $\theta$ .